South Carolina Alcohol Beverage License Attorneys

 Obtaining SC Liquor License is just the beginning of issues which must occur in your establishment.
-Whether you are operating with an off premises liquor license or you operate a restaurant and employ a bartender to serve liquor drinks, charges against a South Carolina license to sell alcoholic liquors are not uncommon.
+Whether you are operating with an off-premises liquor license or you operate a restaurant and employ a bartender to serve liquor drinks, charges against a South Carolina license to sell alcoholic liquors are not uncommon.
 Our experienced ABL License Defense Lawyers at the Strom Law Firm, LLC, can help fight your fines and revocation.

 Common Liquor License Violations for a bar, brewery, restaurant or club may include:

 - They were selling liquor during restricted hours.

 - Sale of liquor to underage individuals/sale of liquor to minors

 - Violation of limits placed upon a license

 - Writing a bad check to the South Carolina Department of Revenue.

 - Sale of alcoholic liquors by a private club to a non-member or someone who is not a bona fide guest of a member.